 If Turumi Lodge does not have rooms, search for hotels near Osan Air Base (the closest are near Songtan Station).

-5. Osan has a shuttle to Seoul Incheon airport.
+6. Osan has a shuttle to and from Seoul Incheon airport.

 | Related Reading: Staying at Dragon Hill Lodge Military Resort in Seoul, Korea

-You will find that cabs in Korea are clean, efficient, and very cheap.
-The base fare is generally around $3.
+You will find that cabs in Korea are clean, efficient, and inexpensive.
+A ride from Turumi Lodge into town is generally less than $5.

 The Songtan subway station is also very close to Osan AB, and from there, you can travel to downtown Seoul in about an hour for less than $10 per person.
 Use Rome2Rio to plan your trip.

-Seoul Incheon airport is very close to Japan, and it is easy to find cheap one-way commercial flights to many Japanese cities.
-The shuttle from Osan makes it easy and convenient to get to Incheon.
+Seoul Incheon airport is very close to Japan, and it is easy to find cheap one-way commercial flights to/from many Japanese cities.
+The Osan shuttle makes it easy and convenient to get to Incheon.

-If Japan is your destination, and the first Space-A flight you can get is to Osan, take it!
-It could prove less expensive than paying for lodging while waiting for a Space-A flight to Japan.
+If Japan is your destination (or you are in Japan trying to return to the States) and the first Space-A flight you can get is via Osan, take it!
+It could prove less expensive than paying for lodging while waiting for a Space-A flight to or from Japan.

 Also, if you want to visit a city that is not close to one of the air bases in Japan, flying there directly from Seoul is often cheaper than taking the Japanese trains.